larskaare/WebAuthAuthorAndOtherCreatures/README.md

 Npm is installed with NodeJS

     $ python --version
-Should produce proof of a relevant 2.6 version of Python2 (like 2.7.16) (https://www.python.org/downloads/)
+Should produce proof of a relevant 2.6/2.7 version of Python2 (https://www.python.org/downloads/)

     $ docker --version
 Should produce evidence of an update to date version of docker (https://www.docker.com/products/docker-desktop)